thomasWeise/aitoa/book/metaheuristics/randomSampling/README.md

 ![The Gantt charts of the median solutions obtained by the&nbsp;`1rs` algorithm.
 The x-axes are the time units, the y-axes the machines, and the labels at the center-bottom of each diagram denote the instance name and makespan.](\relative.path{jssp_gantt_1rs_med.svgz}){#fig:jssp_gantt_1rs_med width=84%}

-What we can find in [@tbl:singleRandomSampleJSSP] is that the makespan of best solution that any of the 101&nbsp;runs has delivered for each of the four JSSP instances is between 60% and 100% longer than the lower bound.
+What we can find in [@tbl:singleRandomSampleJSSP] is that the makespan of the best solution that any of the 101&nbsp;runs has delivered for each of the four JSSP instances is between 60% and 100% longer than the lower bound.
 The [arithmetic mean](http://en.wikipedia.org/wiki/Arithmetic_mean) and [median](http://en.wikipedia.org/wiki/Median) of the solution qualities are even between 10% and 20% worse.
 In the Gantt charts of the median solutions depicted in [@fig:jssp_gantt_1rs_med], we can find big gaps between the sub-jobs.
-This all is expected.
+This is completely reasonable.
 After all, we just create a single random solution.
 We can hardly assume that doing all jobs of a JSSP in a random order would even be good idea.

 But we also notice more.
-The time&nbsp;*t(med)* that the top-50% of the runs need to get their result is approximately&nbsp;0s.
+The median time&nbsp;*t(med)* until the runs stop improving is approximately&nbsp;0s.
 The reason is that we only perform one single objective function evaluation per run, i.e., 1&nbsp;FE.
-Creating, mapping, and evaluating a solution can be very fast, actually within a few milliseconds.
+Creating, mapping, and evaluating a solution can be very fast, it can happen within milliseconds.
 However, we had originally planned to use up to three minutes for optimization.
 Hence, almost all of our time budget remains unused.
 At the same time, we already know that that there is a 10-20% difference between the best and the median solution quality among the 101&nbsp;random solutions we created.